thoilemba/data-structure/data-structure/src/Tree.md

 **Height (Depth)**: The height (or depth) of a tree is the height of the root node or the depth of the deepest node (i.e. maximum level of any node in the tree).

-**Visiting**: When you’ve iterated or traversed to a specific node programmatically, accessing value or checking value of the current node is called visiting.
+**Visiting**: When we’ve iterated or traversed to a specific node programmatically, accessing value or checking value of the current node is called visiting.